Deckweiss/SteamLinuxGameDataLinking/README.md

 # SteamLinuxGameDataLinking
-Exposes game data from Steam Proton to the user for backing up saves, modifying config files or modding.
+Exposes game data from Steam Proton to the user for backing up saves, modifying config files, tinkering or modding.

 # Install
 Run the following command in terminal: